smotrov3000/jenkins-control-plugin/README.md

 ![Browser](https://github.com/smotrov3000/jenkins-control-plugin/blob/master/doc/images/Browser.png?raw=true)

 ## Plugin Compatibility
-This plugin was built JDK 8 for IDEA 2018.2 version (older versions are out of the scope).
+This plugin was built JDK 8 for IDEA 2019.1 version (older versions are out of the scope, at least, for now).
 Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing.

 ## Installation steps
 Download and install experimental JAR from "snapshot" folder.
 No easy way to install while plugin is in the experimental state.